cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 end;
 ```

-If the `when` clause contains an expression that evaluates to `null` or zero, strict comparison isn't used.
+If the `when` clause contains an expression that evaluates to `null` or zero (as opposed to a `null` or zero literal), strict comparison isn't used.

 ### Additional considerations